Probabilistic Kernel Function for Fast Angle Testing: Related Work

 Due to space limitations, we focus on random projection techniques that are closely related to this work.
 An illustration comparing the proposed random projection technique with others can be found in Sec.~\ref{appendix:illustration} and Fig.~\ref{fig:illustration_of_comparison} in Appendix.
 Since the proposed kernel function is also used in similarity graphs for ANNS, a comprehensive discussion of ANNS solutions is provided in Appendix~\ref{appendix:related-work}.

-In high-dimensional Euclidean spaces, the estimation of angles via random-projection techniques, especially Locality Sensitive Hashing (LSH)~\cite{IndykM98:approximate-nearest-neighbor,Andoni2004:e2lsh,AndoniI08:near-optimal-hashing}, has a relatively long history.
-One classical LSH-based technique is SimHash~\cite{simhash}, whose basic idea is to generate multiple hyperplanes and partition the original space into many cells such that two vectors falling into the same cell are likely to have a small angle between them.
-In~\cite{falconn}, the authors proposed a different LSH-based technique called Falconn for angular distance, whose basic idea is to find the closest or furthest projection vector to the data vector and record this projection vector as a hash value, leading to better search performance than SimHash.
-Later, the authors in~\cite{ceos} employed Concomitants of Extreme Order Statistics (CEOs) to identify the projection with the largest or smallest inner product with the data vector, as shown in Lemma~\ref{lemma:ceos}, and recorded the corresponding maximum or minimum projected value to obtain a more accurate estimation than using a hash value alone~\cite{Falconn++}.
-Notably, CEOs can be used not only for angular distance but also for inner product estimation.
+In high-dimensional Euclidean spaces, the estimation of angles via random-projection techniques, especially Locality Sensitive Hashing (LSH)~\citep{IndykM98:approximate-nearest-neighbor,Andoni2004:e2lsh,AndoniI08:near-optimal-hashing}, has a relatively long history.
+A classical LSH technique is SimHash~\citep{simhash}, whose basic idea is to generate multiple hyperplanes and partition the original space into many cells such that two vectors falling into the same cell are likely to have a small angle between them. \citet{falconn} proposed a different LSH method called Falconn for angular distance, whose basic idea is to find the closest or furthest projection vector to the data vector and record this projection vector as a hash value, leading to better search performance than SimHash.
+Later, \citet{ceos} employed Concomitants of Extreme Order Statistics (CEOs) to identify the projection with the largest or smallest inner product with the data vector, as shown in Lemma~\ref{lemma:ceos}, and recorded the corresponding maximum or minimum projected value to obtain a more accurate estimation than using a hash value alone~\citep{Falconn++}.

-Due to its ease of implementation, CEOs has been employed in several similarity search tasks~\cite{ceos,falconn,sDBSCAN}, as mentioned in Sec.~\ref{sec:intro}.
+Due to its ease of implementation, CEOs has been employed in several similarity search tasks~\citep{ceos,falconn,sDBSCAN}, as mentioned in Sec.~\ref{sec:intro}.
 Additionally, CEOs has been used to accelerate similarity graphs, which are among the leading structures for Approximate Nearest Neighbor Search (ANNS).
-In~\cite{peos}, by swapping the roles of query and data vectors in CEOs, the authors introduced a space-partitioning technique and proposed the PEOs test, which can be used to compare the objective angle with a fixed threshold under probabilistic guarantees.
-This test was incorporated into the routing mechanisms of similarity graphs and achieved significant search performance improvements over original graph structures like HNSW~\cite{hnsw} and NSSG~\cite{nssg}.
+By swapping the roles of query and data vectors in CEOs, \citet{peos} introduced a space-partitioning technique and proposed the PEOs test, which can be used to compare the objective angle with a fixed threshold under probabilistic guarantees.
+This test was incorporated into the routing mechanisms of similarity graphs and achieved significant search performance improvements over original graph structures like HNSW~\citep{hnsw} and NSSG~\citep{nssg}.